-If you have minor children and are separated from the other parent, then it is imperative you speak to an attorney to ensure your children have a stable and financial future.
+If you have minor children and are separated from the other parent, then it is imperative you speak to an child support lawyer to ensure your children have a stable and financial future.
 This continued obligation to provide for your children is called child support.
 Depending on factors such as overnights with the children, income of the parents, and other costs associated with the care of the children, child support can vary greatly from case to case.

 Child Support Guidelines